 Education plays an important role in physiotherapy.
 The goal of physiotherapy is to return you to your optimal function and strength while implementing preventative strategies to reduce the risk of recurrence.

-Sport Medicine Physicians are family physicians, orthopaedic surgeons, paediatricians, physiatrists (physical medicine and rehabilitation) and other specialists who have extra training in diagnosing and managing acute, degenerative, and overuse joint and muscular injuries.
+Sport Medicine Physicians may be family physicians, orthopaedic surgeons, paediatricians, physiatrists (physical medicine and rehabilitation) or other specialists who have extra training in diagnosing and managing acute, degenerative, and overuse joint and muscular injuries.

 Certified Strength and Conditioning Specialists are professionals who apply scientific knowledge to train athletes for the primary goal of improving athletic performance.
 They conduct sport-specific testing sessions, design and implement strength training and conditioning programs, and provide guidance regarding nutrition and injury prevention.